migrating-ravens/RavenMigrations/readme.md

 ## Philosophy

 We believe any changes to your domain should be visible in your code and reflected as such.
 Changing things "on the fly", can lead to issues, where as migrations can be tested and throughly vetted before being exposed into your production environment.
-With RavenDB testing migrations is super simple since RavenDB supports in memory databases (our test suite is in memory).

 This is important, once a migration is in your production environment, **NEVER EVER** modify it in your code.
 Treat a migration like a historical record of changes.